 This is a term coined by Julie Bogart, creator of Brave Writer.
 Those types of conversations probably wouldn’t happen as often if they were at school all day.

-6) Older kids can teach the younger ones.
+6. Older kids can spend time with, and teach, the younger ones.

 As a mom whose first child held her pee all day long (8 a.m. – 2:30 p.m.) when attending homeschool co-op two days a week, I can attest that this is a true gift.